Rantesh/RobotCode/README.md

 * 1/28 Changed deadband program to use a parabolic power rate.
 Tested it.
 It works.
 * 1/31 Updated autonomous code's runAutoStep to include the distance sensor.
 * 2/1 Autonomous - got our first autonomous working (must test for precision, still).
 Could not test the distance sensor code for it, though.
+* 2/2 Set up climbTalon to work with a Ramp.
+Started planning for a complete change in how Autonomous runs (command based).